cssnr/stack-deploy-action/README.md

 For additional details on inputs, see the stack deploy [documentation](https://docs.docker.com/reference/cli/docker/stack/deploy/).

 **host** - The hostname or IP address of the remote docker server to deploy too.
-If your hostname is behind a proxy like cloudflare you will need to use the IP address.
+If your hostname is behind a proxy like Cloudflare you will need to use the IP address.

 **pass/ssh_key** - You must provide either a `pass` or `ssh_key`.